yongshengs/chatroom-cs50w/README.md

 ChatRoom is a real-time chat application developed to fulfill the requirements of my final capstone project for CS50W.
 This application allows registered users to engage in one-on-one conversations, view profiles, and update their personal information.
 The application is built using Django for the backend and HTML, CSS, and JavaScript for the frontend.

 ## Video Demo
-Video demo is avaialble here: https://youtu.be/N7-c7r4NlWQ
+Video demo is available here: https://youtu.be/N7-c7r4NlWQ

 ## Key Features